If our resources have blessed you, please share them.

 Green

-colors of salvationGreen represents growing and blooming where one is planted.
-It is representative of a Christian life that produces good fruit and finds rest in Christ.
-A green plant or tree is a healthy one, growing and producing leaves and flowers.
-A brown or withered plant is symbolic of the dying process.
+colors of salvationGreen represents growing and blooming where God has planted us.
+It pictures a Christian life that bears good fruit and finds rest in Christ.
+A green plant or tree is healthy, alive, and fruitful, while a brown or withered one signals dying.

 Growing and Fruitful